 - Start LightSpace CMS, navigate to 'Tools/Discoverable Probes' and select the correct probe.

-(To shorten warm-up times it is possible to run dummy profile sequences.)
+(To shorten warm-up times it is possible to run dummy profile sequences, or if using a Quick Profile use the 'Pre-roll' option.)

 - Open the 'Calibration Interface' window, and follow any on-screen instruction for probe calibration, if needed.

-(Review the Profiling User Manual for more information on Probe Options.)
+(Review the Profiling User Manual for more information on probe options, and/or look at the relevant Hardware page of the website for your specific probe.)

 - Using Extended Desktop enables LightSpace CMS to run on the laptop screen, and the Patch Sequence run on the display to be calibrated.